-According to AASHTO, high strength seven wire strand, high strength steel wire or alloys of grade and type (as specified by the designer) should be used in prestressed concrete.
+According to AASHTO, high-strength seven-wire strands, high-strength steel wire, or alloys of grade and type (as specified by the designer) should be used in prestressed concrete.
 Also, stronger concrete is required in prestressed than normal RC.
 Generally, minimum 28-day cylinder strength of 5000 psi concrete must be used.
-So, why this high strength concrete?
+So, why this high-strength concrete?
 Well, if the concrete is not strong enough, it can be cracked or failed when it is stressed by tendons.
 As well as high compressive strength offers higher resistance to tension and shear and so it is desirable for prestressed concrete.

-Moreover, high strength concrete is less subjected to shrinkage crack.
+Moreover, high-strength concrete is less subjected to shrinkage crack.
 It has a higher modulus of elasticity and smaller creep strain.
-As a result, loss of prestressing is small.
+As a result, the loss of prestressing is small.

 - Types of Prestressed ConcretePrestressed Concrete.